2003 invasion of Iraq: Opening attack

+The United States launched its invasion of Iraq as an effective operational continuation of the First Gulf War.
+Their main objectives were to destroy the Iraqi army, cripple their ability to fight, and dismantle the Iraqi government.
+However, the Iraqis immediately adapted and began using unconventional tactics.
+Already on March 22, just two days into the war, the Americans encountered their first taste of the insurgency tactics that would later define the war.
+Sgt.
+1st Class Anthony Broadhead, a platoon sergeant in the Crazy Horse troop of the 3rd Infantry Division's cavalry unit, was in a tank heading towards a bridge in Samawah on the invasion route.
+He waved at a group of Iraqis, but instead of waving back, they began attacking the American tanks with AK-47 rifles, rocket-propelled grenades, and mortars.
+Because these types of paramilitary forces were well-armed, but indistinguishable from civilians, they would come to pose a significant challenge for U.S. forces throughout Iraq War.

-The invasion was swift, leading to the collapse of the Iraqi government and the military of Iraq in about three weeks.
+The invasion itself was swift, leading to the collapse of the Iraqi government and the military of Iraq in about three weeks.
 The oil infrastructure of Iraq was rapidly seized and secured with limited damage in that time.
 Securing the oil infrastructure was considered of great importance.
-In the first Gulf War, while retreating from Kuwait, the Iraqi army had set many oil wells on fire and had dumped oil into the Gulf waters; this was to disguise troop movements and to distract Coalition forces.
+In the first Gulf War, while retreating from Kuwait, the Iraqi army had set many oil wells on fire and had dumped oil into the Gulf waters; this was to disguise troop movements and to distract coalition forces.
 Before the 2003 invasion, Iraqi forces had mined some 400 oil wells around Basra and the Al-Faw peninsula with explosives.

 Coalition troops launched an air and amphibious assault on the Al-Faw peninsula during the closing hours of 19 March to secure the oil fields there; the amphibious assault was supported by warships of the Royal Navy, Polish Navy, and Royal Australian Navy.

 In the meantime, Royal Air Force Tornados from 9 and 617 Squadrons attacked the radar defence systems protecting Baghdad, but lost a Tornado on 22 March along with the pilot and navigator (Flight Lieutenant Kevin Main and Flight Lieutenant Dave Williams), shot down by an American Patriot missile as they returned to their air base in Kuwait.
 On 1 April, an F-14 from USS Kitty Hawk crashed in southern Iraq reportedly due to engine failure, and a S-3B Viking plunged off the deck of the USS Constellation after a malfunction and an AV-8B Harrier jump jet went into the Gulf while it was trying to land on the USS Nassau.